To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 - Flu Vaccine: Proof of Flu Vaccine or signed waiver form.

-COVID-19 Vaccination Requirement: The University of California is requiring all students to be fully vaccinated against COVID-19 by September 1, 2021 to access University facilities and programs.
-Students who cannot provide proof of COVID-19 vaccination may experience delays in clinical or field placement, extended completion times or the inability to meet all course requirements for certification.
+COVID-19 Vaccination Requirement: The University of California requires all students to be fully vaccinated against COVID-19, including a booster dose, to access University facilities and programs.
+Students who cannot provide proof of COVID-19 vaccination may experience delays in clinical or field placement, extended completion times and the inability to meet course requirements for certification.
+Limited allowance for medical and religious exemption is reviewed with supporting documentation.
+Regardless of vaccination status, students may also be required to participate in periodic COVID-19 surveillance testing in accordance with UCLA and local public health guidance.

 From 9/1 to 3/31, UCLA Center for Prehospital Care students must be in compliance with the LA County Public Health order for all persons in patient care settings to have the flu vaccine.
 Students who cannot provide proof of flu vaccination may experience delays in clinical or field placement, extended completion times or the inability to meet all course requirements for certification.